NiengeDavid/cfc-kids/README.md

 ## 🧒 About CFC Kids

-The CFC Kids Ministry site supports our mission to nurture, educate, and connect children within our ministry.
+The CFC Kids Ministry site supports our mission to nurture, educate, and connect children within the ministry.
 The landing page highlights our story, instructors, event gallery, and gives parents a way to reach out.
-The integrated shop empowers our kids and team to sell creative products, with seamless orders and secure payments.
+The integrated shop empowers the kids and team to sell creative products, with seamless orders and secure payments.

 ---